ranjan456/ranjan456/README.md

-# Data Science Trainer 👨‍🏫📊
+# Data Science Expert 👨‍🏫📊

 ## About Me 🧑‍🏫
 I'm a passionate and experienced data science trainer dedicated to helping individuals and organizations unlock the power of data.
 With a strong background in data analysis, machine learning, and data visualization, I'm here to guide you on your data science journey.